andykee/lentil/docs/user/basics.planes.rst

                 self.amplitude = lentil.circle((256,256), 128)

             @property
-            def phase(self):
+            def opd(self):
                 return lentil.zernike_compose(self.mask, np.random.random(10))

             def freeze(self):
-                # Return a copy of CustomPlane with the phase attribute redefined
+                # Return a copy of CustomPlane with the OPD attribute redefined
-                # to be a static copy of the phase when freeze() is called
+                # to be a static copy of the OPD when freeze() is called
                 out = copy.deepcopy(self)
-                out.phase = self.phase.copy()
+                out.opd = self.opd.copy()
                 return out